abhisheksaini333/node-bulk-email-utility/README.md

 * You can use any API client like `Postman` to build / test / run the APIs locally or to access the hosted version.
 * If you want any changes and customization, please feel free to reach me `abhishek_saini@live.com`
+* You might need <a href="https://accounts.google.com/DisplayUnlockCaptcha" target="_blank">`https://accounts.google.com/DisplayUnlockCaptcha`</a> if you are using Gmail as one of the providers for nodemailer